-During the first quarter of 2008-09, substantial progress has been made
+During the first quarter of 2008-09, substantial progress has been made in redefining and repositioning the H&A stores.
+Let us briefly examine these developments.

 - Increasing the geographical spread to major cities across India, with a target of establishing over 250 H&A stores by the end of 2008-09. - Standardising the look and feel of shops.
 All outlets have now been standardised in layout, look and feel, with an increased number of items on display. - Diversifying the product portfolio.
 H&A is evolving into a price conscious fashion outlet, with a wide range of home furnishing products and apparels for the Indian middle class consumer.
 Among the offerings are party wear and lounge wear, sleepwear and innerwear for men, a full sweater range and jewelleries and accessories.
 It also proposes to introduce children's wear and a full range of denims.